tommasoc80/evalita2018-rug/README.md

 The ensemble model benefitrs from 2 extra features: lenght of the text and presence of offensive/hate words.
 The list of offensive/hate words is stored in the file *lexicon_deMauro.txt*.
 The file contains stemmed entries obtained from these two resources: *[Le parole per ferire]*(https://www.internazionale.it/opinione/tullio-de-mauro/2016/09/27/razzismo-parole-ferire) and [Wikitionary](https://it.wiktionary.org/wiki/Categoria:Parole_volgari-IT).

+All scripts are based on Python 3.5 / 3.6.
+CNN uses Keras 2.2.0 and can be run with Tensorflow 1.8.0 as backend.